Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Abstract

 \section{Abstract}

 Resource allocation (RA) is critical to efficient service deployment in Network Function Virtualization (NFV), a transformative networking paradigm.
-Recently, deep Reinforcement Learning (RL)-based methods have been showing promising potential to address this complexity.
-However, the lack of a systematic benchmarking framework and thorough analysis hinders the exploration of emerging networks and the development of more robust algorithms while causing inconsistent evaluation.
-In this paper, we introduce Virne, a comprehensive benchmarking framework for the NFV-RA problem, with a focus on supporting deep RL-based methods.
+This task is termed NFV-RA.
+Recently, deep Reinforcement Learning (RL)-based methods have been showing promising potential to address this combinatorial complexity of constrained cross-graph mapping.
+However, RL-driven NFV-RA research lacks a systematic benchmark for comprehensive simulation and rigorous evaluation.
+This gap hinders in-depth performance analysis and slows algorithm development for emerging networks, resulting in fragmented assessments.
+In this paper, we introduce Virne, a comprehensive benchmarking framework designed to accelerate the research and application of deep RL for NFV-RA.
 Virne provides customizable simulations for diverse network scenarios, including cloud, edge, and 5G environments.
-It also features a modular and extensible implementation pipeline that supports over 30 methods of various types, and includes practical evaluation perspectives beyond effectiveness, such as solvability, generalization, and scalability.
+It features a modular and extensible implementation pipeline that integrates over 30 methods of various types.
+Virne also establishes a rigorous evaluation protocol that extends beyond online effectiveness to include practical perspectives such as solvability, generalizability, and scalability.
 Furthermore, we conduct in-depth analysis through extensive experiments to provide valuable insights into performance trade-offs for efficient implementation and offer actionable guidance for future research directions.
-Overall, with its diverse simulations, rich implementations, and extensive evaluation capabilities, Virne could serve as a comprehensive benchmark for advancing NFV-RA methods and deep RL applications.
-The code is publicly available at \href{https://github.com/GeminiLight/virne}{https://github.com/GeminiLight/virne}.
+Overall, with its capabilities of diverse simulations, rich implementations, and thorough evaluation, Virne could serve as a comprehensive benchmark for advancing NFV-RA methods and deep RL applications.
+The code and resources are available at \href{https://github.com/GeminiLight/Virne}{https://github.com/GeminiLight/Virne}.